karanjarwal999/Home-and-store/README.md

 Hello there,

-This project is clone of "https://www.crateandbarrel.com/" and I gave another name to our clone project is "Home&store".
+This project is clone of " crateandbarrel " [https://www.crateandbarrel.com/] and I gave another name to our clone project is "Home&store".

-I use some follownig tech stacks to build this project :- ● HTML
+I use some follownig tech stacks to build this project :-

+● HTML

 ● CSS

 ● Javascript

 This project is live at :-
 Netlify- https://flowingliquid.netlify.app/

 I have build following 3 main Pages other UI of this website :-

 *  create&barrel website contains two  home page so, i have also created two home and pthey are :-